sagarsehwag/sagarsehwag/README.md

 :zap: &nbsp;Hi, I'm Sagar — a **Software Engineer** from **India** building some real stuff through code.
 My working principle is learning by doing.
 Always up for a discussion on  softwares, freelancing, psychology & philosophy. :zap:

-🔭 &nbsp;I’m currently working on Node, React & Golang
+🔭 &nbsp;I’m currently working on Node, React.

 :airplane: &nbsp; **You can hire me for remote work**

-- :briefcase: &nbsp; Do read my resume here: [Google Drive](https://drive.google.com/file/d/1pqi1KzdE-KY3NAlhIjrXqE2QLV-pupr4/view?usp=sharing)
+- :briefcase: &nbsp; Do read my resume here: [Google Drive](https://drive.google.com/file/d/1O_ahODGdzzpb8Tt0t-SFqi8pKOCNcIx3/view?usp=sharing)
 - :mortar_board: &nbsp; Completed a B.Tech in Computer Science and Engineering
 - :books:  &nbsp; Reading more about how computer works, under the hood
 - :tada: &nbsp; Checkout professional account on **[LinkedIn](https://linkedin.com/in/sagarsehwag)**